-Description The subject property comprises a two storey mid terraced chalet style villa.
-Accommodation GROUND FLOOR:- Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room with Open Plan Kitchen.
-HALF LEVEL LANDING:- Bathroom (with Wc).
-FIRST FLOOR:- Landing & Three Bedrooms.
-Gross internal floor area (m2) 110m2 or thereby.
-Neighbourhood and location The subjects are located within a residential area lying to the south of Glasgow City Centre where surrounding properties are similar in age and character.
-Adequate local shopping, educational and public transport facilities are available close by.
-There is a lane located to the rear of the property.
-Age Believed to have been constructed circa 1910.
-Weather Dry but overcast.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks appear to be of stone construction.
+Description The subject property comprises a two storey mid-terraced villa.
+Accommodation Ground Floor: Entrance Hallway, Living Room and Kitchen.
+First Floor: Landing, 2 Bedrooms and Bathroom (with WC).
+Gross internal floor area (m2) The gross internal floor area is 60 sq m or thereby.
+Neighbourhood and location The subjects are located within the Giffnock district, lying to the south of Glasgow city centre, where surrounding properties are of similar age and character.
+Adequate local shopping, education and public transport facilities are available close by.
+There is a river located close to the property.
+We are not aware of any recent flooding issues.
+Age Believed to be constructed circa 1975.
+Weather Dry and clear.
+Chimney stacks None.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.